martinphellwig/brython_wf/site/doc/en/cookbook/content_in_div.md

 Problem
 -------

-Make the browser display "Hello world !" in a DIV element
+Display content in a element of the web page

 Solution